Colorado Clinical and Translational Sciences Institute

-Health equity has always been a passion for Eileen Wang, MD, MPH, allergist and immunologist at National Jewish Health.
-This passion motivated her to partner with Jennifer McCullough, MSEd, to develop a program to help enable students at Morgridge Academy to self-manage their asthma.
+Research has always been a passion for Eileen Wang, MD, MPH, allergist and immunologist at National Jewish Health.
+This passion motivated her to partner with Jennifer McCullough, MSEd, to develop a program to enable students at Morgridge Academy to self-manage their asthma.

-Wang, who is also an associate professor in the Department of Medicine at the University of Colorado School of Medicine, explained that, although the school nurses do a great job helping students manage their asthma while they’re in school, management often declines once they go home.
+Wang, who is also an associate professor in the Department of Medicine at the University of Colorado School of Medicine, explained that, although the school nurses do a great job helping students manage their asthma while they are in school, management often declines once they go home.

-"The challenge is that when these students graduate, they're not well equipped to self-manage their asthma,” Wang said.
-“School staff also noticed that during summers and even weekends, students will come back, and they haven't taken their controller medications as prescribed.
-So, the school's goal is to provide better tools that address key barriers to increase the students’ and the community’s agency to self-manage."
+“School staff noticed that during summers and even weekends, students will come back, and they haven't taken their controller medications as prescribed.
+So, the school's goal is to provide better tools that address key barriers to increase the students’ and the community’s agency to self-manage," Wang said.

-"I anticipate that our students and families will feel empowered on a number of levels after participating in this study,” said McCullough, director of education for the school.
+"I anticipate that our students and families will feel empowered on a number of levels after participating in this study,” said McCullough.
 “I think they will feel more empowered to advocate for themselves with their own health issues and also on a community level."

-Wang hopes this research will positively impact communities beyond Morgridge Academy by shedding light on how self-management interventions can be applied to historically marginalized communities that are often underrepresented in research.
+Wang hopes this research will positively impact communities beyond Morgridge Academy by shedding light on how self-management interventions can be applied to other similar communities.

 Wang and McCullough plan to begin the 12-month pilot study this August once students return to school.
 The main goal is to determine the most effective intervention to help Morgridge Academy students self-manage their asthma.